 In 2015, Tara M. Kfoury received her Doctorate of Educational Leadership after completing a public defense on the dissertation titled: “The Perceptions of Middle School Principals in Addressing Non-Suicidal Self-Injury among Adolescent Females ages 10-14 years old.”
-Since then, Tara has continued to inquire and implement the latest research findings on educational best practices as well as address the Social-Emotional, Behavioral, and Mental Health learning needs of adolescents.
-She continues to conduct research on past, current, and emerging trends in education and social-emotional health and wellness.
+Since then, Tara continues to inquire and implement the latest research findings on educational best practices as well as address the Social-Emotional, Behavioral, and Mental Health learning needs of adolescents.
+She remains vigilant on investigating and implementing research on current and emerging trends in education for social, emotional, behavioral, and mental health and wellness of students.
 She has honed her skills in addressing children who engage in harmful behaviors – including but not limited to self-harm, suicide, negative coping strategies, and addiction.
 Her SEL and conflict resolution techniques address children as young as 3 years old to those in their early 20s.

-Currently, Tara provides Social-Emotional, Behavioral, and Mental Health skill building among students, staff, and families within several school communities.
-Her expertise allows her to effectively collaborate with and mentor staff members on contemporary Social Emotional Health and Wellness needs.
+After being in the educational arena for close to 18 years, Tara is able to help schools develop their Social-Emotional, Behavioral, and Mental Health skills to best guide students, other staff members, and community families.
 Her knowledge of how to reduce anxiety, address conflict in a safe and effective manner, and encourage self-advocacy are used when speaking with students, staff, and parents alike.
 Tara has also used several highly effective protocols to address students that may be at greater risk of harmful behaviors and negative coping strategies.